Torsion of elliptic curves over $\mathbb{Q}_p$ with good reduction in cyclotomic extensions: Appendix : Data and algorithm

 \subsection{Algorithm for computing $\# E(K)[n]$}

 In this subsection, we give an algorithm for calculating the order $\# E(K)[n]$ for given $K$, $E$ and $n$, where $K$ is a finite extension of $\mathbb{Q}_p$, $E$ is an elliptic curve over $K$ and $n>1$ is an integer.
-In the case where $K$ is an algebraic number filed, we can compute the torsion subgroup $E(K)_{\mrm{tor}}$ by the intrinsic function $\texttt{TorsionSubgroup}(E)$ which is implemented in MAGMA.
+In the case where $K$ is an algebraic number filed, we can compute the torsion subgroup $E(K)_{\mrm{tor}}$ by the intrinsic function $\texttt{TorsionSubgroup}(E)$ which is implemented in MAGMA\footnote{ The version of MAGMA used in this paper is v2.27-5. }.
 However, this intrinsic function is not valid for a $p$-adic field $K$.
 In spite of such a function, we use the several functions that they are implemented in MAGMA and valid even for a $p$-adic field.
 First, the function $\texttt{DivisionPolynomial}(E,n)$ gives a polynomial whose roots are the $x$-coordinates of the points of $E(K)[n]$ for a $p$-adic field $K$, an elliptic curve $E$ and an integer $n>1$.
 Second, the function $\texttt{Roots}(f)$ gives the roots of a given polynomial $f$ over $K$.
 Finally, the function $\texttt{Points}(E(K),x_0)$ gives the points of $E$ whose $x$-coordinate equals $x_0$.
 By combining these functions, we can compute the order $\# E(K)[n]$ as follows: